-The Surfrider Foundation is recruiting a Central and Northern California Regional Manager to build the organizational capacity of our Central and Northern California chapters through community-based environmental campaigns and programs, leading to an increase in activists and membership.
+The Surfrider Foundation is recruiting a Northern California Regional Manager to build the organizational capacity of our Northern California chapters through community-based environmental campaigns and programs, leading to an increase in activists and membership.
 The successful applicant will work in a coordinated effort with other staff serving California-based chapters.

 DUTIES AND RESPONSIBILITIES:

-- Oversee and provide organizing support to the volunteer-led Surfrider Foundation chapters from San Luis Obispo County northward to Del Norte County, California.
+- Oversee and provide organizing support to the volunteer-led Surfrider Foundation chapters covering San Mateo, San Francisco, Marin, Sonoma, Mendocino and Humboldt, California.